Subversion of reader expectation to challenge long-held beliefs is one of the most difficult — and the most important — things storytellers can do.

 From John Truby, The Anatomy Of Story:

-Another problem with subversive humour, such as irony, satire and parody, is that the audience doesn’t necessarily come to the party.
-This is true of audiences of all ages, and may be especially true of young audiences.
+The problem with subversive humour, such as irony, satire and parody, is that the audience doesn’t necessarily come to the party.
+This is true of audiences of all ages.

 As Heather Scutter comments with regard to jokes in children’s fiction, “apparent subversion may prove, on deconstruction, to mask a form of socialization which actually reinforces existing cultural values and beliefs, and encourages the child [reader] to accept the status quo“.